Quantum Action-Dependent Channels: Introduction

 Weissman \cite{weissman2010} introduced the \emph{action-dependent channel}.
 In this model, the encoder first selects an action sequence, which in turn, generates the channel parameters in a noisy fashion.
 The overall channel input then depends on both the message and the induced parameters.
 This two-stage procedure captures a broad class of practical problems, such as memories with defects \cite{Kim2016}, magnetic recording with rewriting \cite{HeegardElGamal1983}, and other scenarios in which the transmitter can probe or partially control the channel before communication, as was demonstrated in \cite{kittichokechai2012multi}.
 For example, a two-stage coding strategy can steer a defective memory to improve reliability: first, the transmitter writes to the memory and immediately tries to read it back to learn about defects.
 Then, the transmitter rewrites the defective bits based on that information.
-The flexibility of this model led to its extension in several directions.
-For instance, the concept of probing capacity was introduced to quantify the maximum rate at which the channel state can be learned through actions \cite{asnani2011probing}, and other works incorporated cost constraints on these actions \cite{kittichokechai2015coding}.
-The framework has also proven valuable in multi-user communication, with generalizations to broadcast channels \cite{steinberg2012degraded, ahmadi2012channels} and multiple-access channels \cite{dikstein2014mac}.
-Furthermore, its implications for security have been explored in the context of wiretap channels \cite{dai2013wiretap, dai2020impact} and other secure communication settings \cite{welling2024transmitter}, where the action channel acts as a broadcast channel influenced by the transmitter's actions.
+Extensions include the probing capacity, which quantifies the information that can be learned through actions \cite{asnani2011probing} and action cost constraints \cite{kittichokechai2015coding}.
+The framework has also been generalized to multi-user communication, with generalizations to broadcast channels \cite{steinberg2012degraded, ahmadi2012channels} and multiple-access channels \cite{dikstein2014mac}.
+Furthermore, its implications for security have been explored in the context of wiretap channels \cite{dai2013wiretap, dai2020impact} and other secure communication settings \cite{welling2024transmitter, zivarifard2025covert}, where the action channel acts as a broadcast channel influenced by the transmitter's actions.